Parsing TFTP in Rust

 null

-references are famously a "billion dollar mistake" and I can't say I like null
+references are famously a "billion dollar mistake" and I can't say I

 any better in this protocol.